avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 Here's an example:

-I decided to go to James Madison University and pay for it myself over going to community college for two years than transferring.
+I decided to go to James Madison University and pay for it myself over going to community college for two years then transferring.
 Because of this, I had two suite-mates from Richmond, VA who introduced me to the multi-cultural center and events on campus.
 I went to as many as I could, the community was wonderful!
 This led me to eventually join Kappa Alpha Psi Fraternity, Inc, where I was encouraged my Senior year to attend a leadership institute they offer that was sponsored by General Electric.
 I applied early and was accepted into the conference.
 After attending the conference, I was reached out to by a conference organizer who asked me to apply for GE's leadership program.
 I was eventually hired and had many experiences with amazing people that changed my life!

 **TLDR:**